Culture of Chicago: Literature

-Early writers associated with Chicago include Theodore Drieser, Eugene Field, Hamlin Garland, Edgar Lee Masters, and Frank Norris.
+Early writers associated with Chicago include Theodore Dreiser, Eugene Field, Hamlin Garland, Edgar Lee Masters, and Frank Norris.
 Poets have included Gwendolyn Brooks and Carl Sandburg.
 Other notable writers often associated with the city's literary tradition include Nelson Algren, Saul Bellow, John Dos Passos, James T. Farrell, Lorraine Hansberry, Ernest Hemingway, Upton Sinclair, Studs Terkel, and Richard Wright.

 Public attractions

 Popular public attractions in Chicago include the Museum of Science and Industry, the Field Museum of Natural History, Adler Planetarium, Shedd Aquarium, Lincoln Park Zoo, the Chicago History Museum, Millennium Park, and Navy Pier.

 The city has a number of art museums, of which the two largest are the Art Institute and the Museum of Contemporary Art.

 One weekend each August the city hosts the Chicago Air & Water Show, a free exhibition on the shores of Lake Michigan.

 Flag and municipal device

 The flag of Chicago consists of four red stars and two blue stripes on a white background.
 The stars represent events in the history of the city – the establishment of Fort Dearborn in 1803, the Chicago Fire in 1871, the World's Columbian Exposition in 1893, and the Century of Progress Exposition in 1933.
 The stripes represent the North and South branches of the Chicago River.
 The flag is very popular in the city, both for its bold design and as a sign of civic pride.

 Less well-known is the Chicago municipal device, a symbol that looks like the letter Y inside a circle.
 According to the Municipal Code of Chicago, the device is "for use by the varied unofficial interests of the city and its people".
 Its design is inspired by the confluence of the North, South, and main branches of the Chicago River at Wolf Point.
 The municipal device can be seen in various places around the city – for example on the marquee of the Chicago Theatre.